 - Kentucky Kingdom | 937 Phillips Ln, Louisville, KY | $49.95 General Admission Ticket

 There is nothing as heart-poundingly exciting as watching your money sprint away from you down a track.
 Err, I mean a horse.
 That’s what I meant.
 Horse racing is SO thrilling, and cheering on your horse with a screaming crowd during a 30-second stretch is just as exciting at the Kentucky Derby as it is any other day at the track, particularly if you’re like us and only ever bet $2 at a time.
+Plus, there’s a fantastic museum you can tour even during the off-season, the Kentucky Derby Museum.
 And, because I know some of you are side-eyeing me hard, yes – horse racing can be problematic for animal lovers like us.
 I grew up with horses, and I love them dearly.
 And while the sport has inherent risks, a good racehorse is a horse is loved, healthy, well-fed, and treated like a king, and today’s jockeys, trainers and owners know that.
 This article sums up our feelings about it pretty well.

 Go Ape in Jefferson Memorial Forest

 Feel like swinging your way through a forest canopy?
 Guess what, Tarzan?
 You don’t have to go to Costa Rica for that: you can do it right here in Louisville.
 Tackle 5 treetop obstacle courses with 39 exciting crossings like the Log Swing, Wobbly Ladder (oh my god, I got wobbly just thinking about that) 2 Tarzan swings and 5 exhilarating zip lines at Go Ape in Jefferson Memorial Forest.
 FYI, for those of you wondering “but is this fat girl safe?” the maximum weight is 285 lbs.